Princeton University Band: Organization

+Presence at Parades and Sporting Events

 During the fall football season, the band performs at all Princeton home games and all away games to which it is allowed by the host institution.
 At each game, besides playing in the stands during pauses in the game, the band performs a pregame show and a halftime show, each of which consists of one to three songs with accompanying formations, accompanied by a humorous script.
 The PUB also has a repertoire of cheers which are invoked throughout the game - often mildly offensive, but amusing nonetheless.

-Like every other Ivy League scramble band, the PUB has a section of unusual instruments, which the PUB calls "trash percussion."

-Every Halloween, the band is invited to participate in the Greenwich Village Halloween Parade, to which it is particularly well suited thanks to its orange and black uniforms and colorful performance techniques.
+Every Halloween, the PUB is invited to participate in the Greenwich Village Halloween Parade, to which it is particularly well suited thanks to its orange and black uniforms and colorful performance techniques.
 The band has also made appearances in a number of other parades including the South Amboy St. Patrick's Day Parade, the Gross National Parade, and Philadelphia's Independence Day Parade.

-After the conclusion of the football season, the Band transforms into a pep band and plays in the stands at as many Princeton men's and women's hockey, basketball, and lacrosse games as possible, including some away games.
+After the conclusion of the football season, the PUB transforms into a pep band and plays in the stands at as many Princeton men's and women's hockey, basketball, and lacrosse games as possible, including some away games.
 The band makes an annual trip to Penn's Palestra for the Princeton-Penn game, as well as occasional trips to nearby schools such as Columbia, Yale, Brown, and even Cornell for basketball and hockey contests.
 As Princeton's basketball and hockey teams are often among the best in their respective conferences, the band regularly travels with the teams to post season tournaments.
 Other than the absence of scrambling and formations, the Band's presence at these events is much the same as at football games.

-At the end of the academic year, the band remains on campus for Reunions, a three-day celebration of Princetonians past and present.
-Since 1936 the band has led the annual P-Rade, a parade of alumni that begins with the University President, the oldest alumnus, the band, and the 25th reunion class.
+At the end of the academic year, the PUB remains on campus for Reunions, a three-day celebration of Princetonians past and present.
+Since 1936 the band has led the annual P-Rade, a parade of alumni that begins with the University President, the oldest attending alum, the band, and the 25th reunion class.

 Uniforms

 "Full uniform"

 The standard full uniform of the PUB, used for football season, parades, Princeton Reunions, and other formal events, consists of black pants, white shoes, a white dress shirt with solid black tie, Italian "boater" hat, and the distinctive orange-and-black plaid jacket.
-The drum major and student director wear white pants, long-tailed dinner jackets and bow ties.
+The drum major and student conductor wear white pants, long-tailed dinner jackets (known as "whitecoats") and bow ties, and the drum major wears a signature hat of their choosing.
 The plaid wool used in the uniforms was custom manufactured and donated by a Princeton alumnus in 1952 at Bennington Mills in Vermont.
 As such, the band owns the exclusive rights to the particular plaid design found on the jackets.